gros-pataplouf/portfolio/README.rst

 The install the required dependencies::
 :code:`pipenv install`

 - db.sqlite can be used as a starter or deleted.
-If the latter, the initial database migrations need to be created with the usual commands
+If the latter, the initial database migrations need to be created with the usual commands.

 Then run the local development server::
 :code:`python manage.py runserver`